EngAAlex/VAIM/Readme.md

 Paper is published as gold open access, and is available on [IEEE Xplore](https://www.computer.org/csdl/journal/tg/5555/01/09829321/1EYxoEPe9eU).

+Please check the [Youtube](https://www.youtube.com/watch?v=LW3P4JCTDIM) video where the features of the system are shown and commented.

 ## System Architecture

 VAIM is a client-server application supported by a graph database (Neo4J).
 The repository has therefore two folders: one with usage and building details for the server and one for the client.